QMCPACK/qmcpack/docs/methods.rst

   sufficient number of ``blocks`` to perform statistical analysis.

-- ``warmupsteps`` - ``warmupsteps`` are used only for equilibration.
+- ``warmupsteps`` - ``warmupsteps`` are used only for initial equilibration and do not count against the requested step or block count.
   Property measurements are not performed during warm-up steps.

 - ``steps`` - ``steps`` are the number of energy and other property measurements to perform per block.